Tdaurelle/Twumper/README.md

 # Twumper
-Twitter Trump Analyzer
+Twitter Dump Analyzer

-This project is the best. the best project. gonna be yuuuuge.
+This project is NOT the best. the best project. gonna be yuuuuge.

 No one has ever seen a project so great.